 What will your income and expenses be in retirement?

-Begin the process by listing your anticipated expenses as well as your sources of income in retirement, which might include pensions; retirement accounts such as 401(k) plans, IRAs and annuities; Social Security; savings; and a business.
-Then look at your anticipated expenses, dividing them into buckets — day-to-day expenses associated with your desired retirement lifestyle (food, housing, healthcare, hobbies) and other important or aspirational expenses (paying for college, traveling, purchasing a vacation home, giving to causes you care about).
+Begin the process by listing your anticipated expenses as well as your sources of income in retirement, which might include pensions; retirement accounts such as 401(k) plans and IRAs; annuities; Social Security; savings; and a business.
+Then look at your anticipated expenses, dividing them into buckets — day-to-day expenses associated with your desired retirement lifestyle (food, housing, healthcare, hobbies) and other important or aspirational expenses (paying for a grandchild’s college, traveling, purchasing a vacation home, giving to causes you care about).
 Leisure spending is generally considered aspirational.

 How much will you need for leisure spending?

 Next, create a rough estimate of what you think your leisure activities are likely to cost (for a look at the potential price tag of some common leisure activities, see the slideshow above).
-Your expenses are likely to change over the course of retirement, with leisure spending decreasing over time, Storey notes.
-According to the U.S. Bureau of Labor Statistics Consumer Expenditure Surveys, average out-of-pocket healthcare spending rises with age, while transportation, clothing and entertainment spending all decline.7
+Your expenses may change over the course of retirement, with leisure spending decreasing over time, Storey notes.
+According to the U.S. Bureau of Labor Statistics Consumer Expenditure Surveys, average out-of-pocket healthcare spending rises with age, while transportation, clothing and entertainment spending all generally decline.7